 AMHC offers 24/7 crisis services across Aroostook, Hancock, and Washington counties, available at home, in the community, and through telehealth.
 Additionally, during business hours from 8 a.m. to 5 p.m., crisis services are accessible at any AMHC outpatient office in Fort Kent, Madawaska, Caribou, Presque Isle, Houlton, Calais, Machias, and Ellsworth.
 These services encompass mental health and substance use assessments, safety planning, and necessary referrals for further support.

-Crisis intervention services are offered 24/7, 365 days per year via telephone, telehealth, and face-to-face contact to provide crisis assessments and establish levels of care and safety plans and appropriate interventions.
+Crisis intervention services are available 24/7, 365 days a year, via telephone, telehealth, and face-to-face contact to provide crisis assessments, establish levels of care, develop safety plans, and implement appropriate interventions.
 Mobile Crisis Service providers are available to meet with individuals in their home or other community setting, or at an AMHC outpatient office.

 First and foremost, AMHC’s crisis staff establishes the physical and psychological safety of the individual in crisis to guard against injury and even death.
-AMHC crisis staff is trained to assure that the appropriate intervention considers the individual’s unique needs, circumstances, preferences, and goals.
+AMHC crisis staff are trained to ensure that the appropriate intervention considers the individual’s unique needs, circumstances, preferences, and goals.

 For those who need ongoing support after an initial crisis assessment to remain in the community, Mobile Crisis Services providers offer crisis follow-up care for sixty days (as long as it is clinically indicated).

-This service includes ongoing assessment of risk and safety and crisis intervention support with a focus on exploration of coping skills that support a client in maintaining stabilization and obtaining pre-crisis levels of functioning, safety planning, and linkages to any needed services.
-This approach supports clients in the least restrictive setting and assist them in managing their crisis from home as they stabilize.
+This service includes ongoing assessment of risk and safety, as well as crisis intervention support, with a focus on exploring coping skills that support clients in maintaining stabilization and achieving pre-crisis levels of functioning.
+It also involves safety planning and linkages to any necessary services.
+This approach supports clients in the least restrictive setting and helps them manage their crisis from home as they stabilize.

-AMHC operates both Adult and Children’s Crisis Stabilization Units (CSUs), providing a secure and supportive short-term residential environment for individuals stabilizing from behavioral health crises (psychiatric medication management is not offered at crisis stabilization units).
+AMHC operates Adult Crisis Stabilization Units (CSUs), providing a secure and supportive short-term residential environment for individuals stabilizing from behavioral health crises (psychiatric medication management is not offered at crisis stabilization units).
 Units are staffed 24/7 by Crisis Counselors offering support, crisis intervention, safety planning, and service referrals.

 Services